 An IAM group (named

-MigrateForAnthos) for use by Migrate for Anthos and GKE user account on AWS.
+MigrateForAnthos) for use by Migrate to Containers user account on AWS.

-This group enforces an access policy with the minimum privileges required by Migrate for Anthos and GKE to access the required data repositories and EC2 instances.
+This group enforces an access policy with the minimum privileges required by Migrate to Containers to access the required data repositories and EC2 instances.
 See Defining data repositories for more.

 An IAM user account in the